From ghost peppers to broken limbs. Nothing. No pain. It’s the equivalent of cannabis on steroids.

 Can a Genetic Mutation Remove Anxiety?

 Studies have shown that boosting signaling of the cannabinoid receptor CB1 results in reduced anxiety.
 On the other end of the spectrum, blocking the CB1 receptor leads to an increase in fearful jitters.

-So, not only has Cameron’s endocannabinoid system led her to have a relatively pain-free existence, she’s also benefitted from a good mood and a stress-free attitude.
+So, not only has Cameron’s endocannabinoid system led her to have a relatively pain-free existence, she also benefits from a good mood and a stress-free attitude.

 Put another way: it’s like she’s been constantly using cannabis since birth.
 Take a moment a let that sink in.
 A woman feels no pain, no anxiety, no worries, says “Hakuna Matata” for the rest of her days.
 It’s the ultimate definition of “Office Space” Zen; a cure for the post-modern go-go blues of our time.

 Cameron’s experiences could lead scientists to re-examine the way they think about pain, anxiety, and mood.
 This could lead to novel treatments for everything from cancer pain, post-surgery soreness, PTSD, childbirth, and other major wounds.
 And because it links to her endocannabinoid system, could cannabis help us find the solution?